gttotev/mini-programs/README.md

 mini-programs
 =================

-These little programs are a fun little collection of a variety of small programs I made over the years to do a variety of fun, interesting, and even weird tasks.
+These little programs are a fun little collection of a variety of small programs I made over the years to do a variety of fun, useful, interesting, and even weird tasks.

 Here are some of them:

 <ul>

+<li><b>Statistics Calc</b> - Takes in a list of numerical data and performs statistical calculations on it.</li>

 <li><b>Rad-Deg Converter</b> - Converts radians entered to degrees.</li>